 Registering OTP token is simple, virtual host (uuid / host name) and user credentials to IBM I is required to validate user and to generate OTP token in form of QR-Code that can be scanned by mobile application.

-Following video shows OTP token registration.
-Upon successful registration OTP QR-CODE will be generated for transfer to mobile device.
+The following video shows OTP token registration.
+Upon successful registration, OTP QR-CODE will be generated for transfer to the mobile device.

-After OTP token is generated, workstation operator must transfer token to mobile device.
-Following video shows registration through Google Authenticator application.
+After OTP token is generated, the workstation operator must transfer the token to the mobile device.
+The following video shows registration through Google Authenticator application.

 NOTE: Last Green Screens Mobile App update also contains OTP support.

 That's all what is required to register and activate token.